joyofscripting/blurio/README.md

 ## History

+### Version 0.1.3

+* only minor changes to clean up the code
+* added a test.py file with unit tests

 ### Version 0.1.2

 * new --costs argument, using it will only calculate the video processing costs, but not actually process the video